SH13M/java-Chess/README.md

 # Chess
-My first actual coding project which was also my ISC3U culminating.
-Written in java and uses the libGDX framework.
+Chess written in java and uses the libGDX framework.
 Code is very scuffed and spaghetti but hey, it works.